imranhsayed/wordpress-example/themes/aquila/README.md

 - Vite watches for file changes
 - Rebuilds only changed files (fast!)
 - Updates `build/` directory
+- **PHP files are automatically watched and copied** (via `addWatchFile()`)
 - Refresh browser to see changes

+**PHP file watching:**
+When you edit a PHP file like `src/blocks/notice/render.php` during `pnpm dev`:
+1. The file change is detected by Rollup's watch system
+2. File is automatically copied to `build/blocks/notice/render.php`
+3. No need to restart the dev server
+4. Changes are immediately available in WordPress

 **Tip:** Use with browser auto-refresh extension for best experience